But there’s plenty of financial swotting up to be done before you head off to uni, not least when choosing a student account.

 The vast majority of students will need to borrow to cover costs while they are studying, so a large interest-free overdraft will usually be your top priority when picking a student account.

-The Co-operative Bank, meanwhile, offers a tiered overdraft limit depending on your year of study.
+Some banks offer a tiered overdraft limit, depending on your year of study.

-NatWest’s student account offers an interest-free overdraft of up to £500 in the first term, and up to £2,000 after that.
+NatWest’s student account, meanwhile, offers an interest-free overdraft of up to £500 in the first term, and up to £2,000 after that.

 Once you’ve been accepted, make sure you don’t go over your overdraft limit.
 If you do, not only could you hurt you credit score, you’ll also pay a hefty fee.
 Santander, for example, charges £5 per day if you go into an unarranged overdraft (capped at 10 days per month).